arcobalenoi27/responsive-web-practices-or-courses/simple-blog-with-column-drop-and-flexbox/readme.md

-#Responsive practice - Simple blog- colum drop
+#Responsive practice - Simple blog- column drop
 ###it is a simple blog site using Column-Drop pattern.
 Try to build a blog site using the concept of responsive web design  pattern.
 I use Column-Drop pattern this time.
 And I use flexbox to build this simple blog-like site.